the-events-calendar/the-events-calendar/readme.txt

 = [4.6.8 | M17.25] TBD =

 * Fix - Preserve filter bar checkbox selections when changing views [66749]
+* Fix - Fix radio filters so they are only included as values when switching views when checked [72954]
 * Fix - Ensure the correct properties are set for list widget queries, to avoid problems when running alongside Events Calendar PRO (props @KZeni) [94105]
 * Tweak - Adjusted CSS to improve the display of venue URLs/phone numbers (especially when Events Calendar PRO is also active) (our thanks to Mathew on the forums for flagging this issue) [69127]